Worksheet: Energy Dissipation by Conductors

 What was the resistance of the path taken by the charge that passed through the patient?

 A resistor of an unknown resistance is placed in an insulated container filled with 0.75 kg of water.
-A voltage source is connected in series with the resistor producing a current of 1.2 A through the resistor that is maintained for 10.0 minutes, producing a water temperature increase of .
+A voltage source is connected in series with the resistor, producing a current of 1.2 A through it.
+That current is maintained for 10.0 minutes, producing a water temperature increase of .
 Assume a value of for the specific heat capacity of water.

 What is the resistance of the resistor?